aws-samples/aws-appsync-resolver-samples/samples/todo-api-cfn/README.md

 aws cloudformation deploy --template-file ./template.yaml --stack-name demo-todo-api-js --capabilities CAPABILITY_IAM
 ```

+Once deployed, you can find your API **TodoAPIwithJs** in the AWS console.

 ## Delete the stack

 To delete your resources: visit the Cloudformation console and delete the stack.